LostArtefacts/TRX/docs/trx/lua/reference/ASSAULT.md

 ### Functions

 - [lua]`trx.assault.stats`
-  The Assault Course record table, as shown on the stats screen.
-The records are stored in the player's profile, so writing to them outlives the level.
+  A track's record table, as shown on the stats screen.
+Each track keeps its own.
+The records are stored in the player's profile, so writing to them outlives the level, and they can be read outside a gym level.

 - [lua]`trx.assault.start([track])`
   Starts the timer and clears its state.
 Raises outside a gym level.